open-telemetry/opamp-spec/specification.md

 the peer does not support a particular capability.

 Both the Agent and the Server indicate the capabilities that they support during the initial message exchange.
-The Agent sets the capabilities bit-field in the AgentToServer message, the Server sets the capabilities bit-field in the ServerToAgent message.
+The Client sets the capabilities bit-field in the AgentToServer message, the Server sets the capabilities bit-field in the ServerToAgent message.